asreview/asreview/docs/source/start.rst

 .. option:: --enable-auth ENABLE_AUTH

+	Enable authentication.

+.. option:: --secret-key SECRET_KEY

-	Use authentication.
+	Secret key for authentication.

+.. option:: --salt SALT

+	When using authentication, a salt code is needed for hasing passwords.

 .. option:: --flask-configfile FLASK_CONFIGFILE

-    The full path to a JSON file for Flask parameters.
+    Full path to a JSON file containing Flask parameters for authentication.

 .. option:: --no-browser NO_BROWSER